 Examines the interactions between interest groups, advocacy groups, and political institutions in US environmental politics.
-Explores the international political problems related to environmental policy.
-Prerequisite: POS1041, BSC1050
+Explores the international political problems related to environmental

 Urban Government Social Policy

 Historical review of urbanization in America, the governmental and political structures as they function in urban areas, and the discussion of urban, social and political problems.
 Prerequisite: POS1041